kubearmor/KubeArmor/getting-started/default_posture.md

 <A HREF="http://www.google.com/">here</A>.
 </BODY></HTML>
 ```

 > `curl google.com` requires UDP for DNS resolution.

-Generated alert has Policy Name `DefaultPosture` and Action as `Audit`
+The generated alert has Policy Name `DefaultPosture` and Action as `Audit`

 ```sh
 == Alert / 2022-03-21 12:56:32.999475 ==
 Cluster Name: default